top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 Unfortunately, the measurements for the higher ranges are very noisy as there are only a few line segments detected at further distance and therefore the signal to noise ratio is very bad.
 To get rid of outliers we decided to add a median filter over values of the ranges.
 Additionally we saved this median **d** and **$\phi$** values over time for the last five time steps and again took the median value of it.
 Then we checked if it is above or below the value of the closest range.

 Another possibility would be to fit a line through the data points and decide on the lane type based on the slope of the line.
-We decided to go for the above mentioned method because we wanted to keep the computational complexity as low as possible.
+Nevertheless, we decided to use the before mentioned method using the median values because we wanted to keep the computational complexity as low as possible.

 By testing we found good results for the cutoffs shown in [](#tab:curvature_cutoffs) where $d_{median}$ and $\phi_{median}$ represent the median over 5 time steps of the values resulting from the range area and $d_{est}$ and $\phi_{est}$ represent the actual pose estimate.